7 Best Libraries in The World

 6. Phillips Exeter Academy Library (USA)

-This library is the biggest one in the world when it comes to school libraries.
+Phillips Exeter Academy Library is one of the the biggest libraries in the world when it comes to school libraries.
 In a way, this is one of the most unique libraries belonging to a prep school.
 Designed by Louis Kahn, the building holds many architectural prizes, including one by American Institute of Architects given to only prestigious building each year.

-Melk Library is as one of the largest manuscript holders worldwide, also becoming a major figure in manuscript production.
-Also, here is the world’s biggest library to hold the collections of medieval manuscripts as well as major musical manuscripts.
+Melk Abbey library is as one of the largest manuscript holders worldwide, also becoming a major figure in manuscript production.
+Also, Melk Abbey is one of most beautiful libraries in the world.
+Here is the world’s biggest library to hold the collections of medieval manuscripts as well as major musical manuscripts.